io-gui/io/src/core/properties.md

 ## ProtoProperty

-Property configuration object for class **prototypes**.
+Property configuration object for a class **prototype**.
 It is generated from property definitions in `static get Properties()` return object.

 ### ProtoProperty(prop: `ProtoProperty`, noDefaults: `boolean`)

-Creates the property configuration object and sets default values.
+Creates the property configuration object and sets the default values.

 ## ProtoProperties

-Collection of all property configurations for class **prototypes**.
+Collection of all property configurations for a class **prototype**.
 Property configurations are inferred from all property definitions in the prototype chain.

 ### ProtoProperties(protochain: `ProtoChain`)